Standby sound bites 22-23 before we go back to the top.

 He didn't enjoy firing people like Romney admits that he likes doing.

-That's that's so silly take out of contact.
+That's so silly, take out a content.

-Of course you fire an insurance company for not doing a job, or you fire whatever.
+Of course, you fire an insurance company for not doing a job, or you fire whatever.

 Okay.